cubenicke/Fury/README.md

-/fury rage <number> - sets maximum rage allowed when using abilities to gain rage /fury bloodrage <number> - sets minimum percent of health required when using Bloodrage /fury debuff - Try remove debuff in rotation, might use consumables /fury hamstring <number> - sets maximum percent of health allowed when using Hamstring on NPCs /fury berserk <number> - sets minimum percent of health required when using Berserk /fury deathwish <number> - sets minimum percent of health required when using Death Wish
+/fury rage <number> - sets maximum rage allowed when using abilities to gain rage /fury bloodrage <number> - sets minimum percent of health required when using Bloodrage /fury debuff - Try remove debuff in rotation, might use consumables /fury flurrytrigger <number> - Set rage level, when to start using Hamstring when Flurry isn't up /fury hamstring <number> - sets maximum percent of health allowed when using Hamstring on NPCs /fury berserk <number> - sets minimum percent of health required when using Berserk /fury deathwish <number> - sets minimum percent of health required when using Death Wish